glamstack/gitlab-sdk/README.md

 200
 ```

+## Error Handling

+The HTTP status code for the API response is included in each log entry in the message and in the JSON `status_code`.
+Any internal SDK errors also included an equivalent status code depending on the type of error.
+The `message` includes the SDK friendly message.
+If an exception is thrown, the `reference`

+If a `5xx` error is returned from the API, the `ApiClient` `handleException` method will return a response.

+See the [Log Outputs](#log-outputs) below for how the SDK handles errors and logging.

+See the [GitLab Rest API Documentation](https://docs.gitlab.com/ee/api/#status-codes) to learn more about the status codes that can be returned.
+More information on each resource endpoint can be found on the respective [API documentation page](https://docs.gitlab.com/ee/api/api_resources.html).

 ## Issue Tracking and Bug Reports

 Please visit our [issue tracker](https://gitlab.com/gitlab-com/business-technology/engineering/access-manager/packages/composer/gitlab-sdk/-/issues) and create an issue or comment on an existing issue.